bucs110a0spring22/ch2-lab-nbell526/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < my program is able to successfully randomize my list of five integers, giving out a randomized result.>
+ < in part a, my program provides averages on the cost of class is. in part b, my program is able to successfully randomize my list of five integers, giving out a randomized result.>

 ## GRACE DAYS
 Grace days used for this assignment: < 0 >